A service area can help you answer the following types of questions:

 Facilities: Input/output fields

-This field is constrained by a domain of values, which are listed below (their coded values are shown in parentheses):
+This field indicates the status of the point.
+The status may change after running the analysis.
+The field values are constrained by a domain of values, which are listed below (their coded values are shown in parentheses):

 After running the analysis, the status can be modified to one of the following status values: